-ARTHUR GOULD (A. G.) ODELL, JR., FAIA, PE (1913-1988)
+ARTHUR GOULD (A. G.) ODELL JR., FAIA, PE (1913-1988)

+Odell grew up in Concord NC.
+He attended Duke University starting in 1930 then transferred to Cornell University, graduating in 1935.
+After additional training at the Ecole des Beaux Arts in Paris, he did a grand tour of Europe and returned to New York City to work with Wallace K. Harrison, who would later head the team that built the United Nations building.
 He also worked with industrial designer Raymond Loewy, the man who gave the Studebaker its classic aerodynamic lines.
 Odell came to Charlotte in 1939 and set up a one-man office.
 During WWII he served in the US Army Corps of Engineers.
 After the war, he built one of the largest and most influential architectural businesses in North Carolina, Odell Associates, which continues today.

 According to Charlotte historian Dan Morrill, Odell had nothing but disdain for the architecture he observed when he arrived in Charlotte in the late 1930s.
 "There was nothing here," said Odell, "that illustrated the honesty of stone as stone, steel as steel, glass as glass.
 Everybody was still wallowing in the Colonial heritage."
 It was the Charlotte Coliseum that gave Odell international fame.
 At the time, it was the largest unsupported dome in the world.